ONS-Innovation/github-api-package/docs/index.md

 This project is a supporting package for tools which need to access the GitHub RESTful API.
 It includes a function to authenticate requests as a GitHub App installation and a class which allows Get, Patch and Post requests to be made easily.

+The project also has a class to interact with GitHub's GraphQL API.
+This class has a set range of functions to suit ONS' processes.

 This package is primarily used by:

 - [GitHub Repository Archive Tool](https://github.com/ONS-Innovation/github-repository-archive-tool)